rarabzad/Pavics_tools/apply_ESPO_G6_R2/README.md

 - A functional [Raven model](https://raven.uwaterloo.ca/)
 - Name of a climate model and scenario.
 See [here](https://github.com/Ouranosinc/ESPO-G)
+- A landscape discretization shapefile: Ideally derived using [Basinmaker](https://hydrology.uwaterloo.ca/basinmaker/), this file is required to calculate grid weights using workflow from [here](https://github.com/julemai/GridWeightsGenerator/tree/main).
-- Access to the PaVICS platform.
+- Access to the [PaVICS] (https://pavics.ouranos.ca/) platform.

 ## Code